yohansky/yohansky/README.md

 - 🤔 I’m looking for help with Trainer
 - 😄 Pronouns: He/Him

-I am a bachelor in computer engineering, currently i am Talent in Pijar Camp
+I am a bachelor in computer engineering, currently i am Talent at Pijar Camp powered by telkom